matthewmueller/flashcard/Readme.md

 ### `url`

 URL to a media resource.
-Flashcard currently supports: images, audio, & youtube
+Flashcard currently supports: images, audio, youtube, and regular links to html pages.

 ### `text`